pyxem/pyxem/doc/user_guide/loading_data.rst

 support.
 This means adding support for distributed file loading, which allows for operating on data using multiple computers connected over a network.

-To load data from a file, we use the :func:`hyperspy.load` function.
+To load data from a file, we use the :func:`~hyperspy.api.load` function.
 This function automatically detects the file type and returns a hyperspy signal object.
 For example,

 .. code-block:: python